Looking for the best things to do in Chiang Mai?

 Wat Chedi Luang was built in the late 1300s and stood an impressive 80-meters tall before it was later damaged during an earthquake in the 1500s and is now only half of its original height.

 Wat Chedi Temple attracts many tourists and monks throughout the day so it can get quite busy.
-If you want to get some good photos of the temple, it is best to head in early when the gates open at 6am.
-The entry fee is 50 Baht.
+If you want to get some good photos of the temple, it is best to head in early when the gates open at 6 am and the entry fee is 50 Baht.

 EXPLORE THE HIPSTER DISTRICT